What Makes A Perfume Worth Wearing?

 Cookie-cutter scents found in duty-free aisles at airports around the world might be ubiquitous and instantly gratifying, but there is one French perfumer that is bringing back the tradition of formulating, by hand, perfumes that are crafted exclusively for their wearer: Henry Jacques.
 We were invited to immerse ourselves in an olfactory adventure in Paris, and discover the legacy of this perfumer who seeks to elevate the intimate art of adorning oneself with a scent.

 If you, like me, spritz on your perfume almost as an afterthought just before you step out of your house, it is time to stop and smell the roses—literally.
 Undertones of rose, jasmine and oud tantalise the olfactory senses at Henry Jacques, and only natural ingredients are harnessed for their wholesome aroma.
-Most of the scents are finished with a drop of ambergris, a fragrance fermented from whale semen that develops a sweet, earthy aroma over time and helps the scent last longer.
+Most of the scents are finished with a drop of ambergris, a fragrance that develops a sweet, earthy aroma over time and helps the scent last longer.

 The key to a Henry Jacques fragrance is that the maison never compromises on its ingredients.
 For instance, so exacting are its standards that it only plucks ingredients such as jasmine and saffron in the morning to harness their full aroma.
 This stringent quality control underlies the maison’s identity, as each bespoke scent is exquisitely crafted in its laboratory in the south of France, and housed in elegant, handblown crystal bottles that are specifically created for the brand.